lighthousetechio/Nova-Web-App/README.md

 A. Full Cycle: a payroll output, a new tracker, an invoice (all .xlsx), and a payroll for machine (.csv).

-B. Off Cycle: a payroll output (.xlsx) for selected staff.
+B. Off Cycle: a payroll output (.xlsx) for selected staff and a payroll for machine (.csv).

 Please follow the instructions on the webpage.
 Messages and warnings are displayed as alerts.